-The machine is set up to brew the perfect cup of coffee with as little as possible input from the user.
+The machine is set up to brew the perfect cup of coffee with as little input as possible from the user.

 Permanent Coffee Filter

 All Ninja Coffee Makers come with a permanent coffee filter, often referred to as the brew basket.
-It is a stainless steel mesh that acts as a screen for your coffee grounds and permits the hot water to pass yet prevent the grounds from falling into your coffee below.
+It is a stainless steel mesh that acts as a screen for your coffee grounds and permits the hot water to pass yet prevents the grounds from falling into your coffee below.

 Notable is this type of filter produces the best tasting cup of coffee as it does not block any of the coffee oils from getting into your coffee.

 Completely optional is the use of a paper filter or cotton cloth filter.
 The use of a filter does alter the taste of the resulting coffee.

 A paper filter results in a crisp, clean taste.

 Every time you change your coffee grounds, clean your brew basket properly to prevent flavor cross-contamination.
 This can spoil your coffee and older grounds can get sticky and spoil your fresh batch.
 To brew perfect coffee, you need the perfect brew conditions.
 And that means cleaning out your coffee filter and machine regularly.

 Ninja coffee makers come with a built-in milk frother that folds away.
 The frother is a great addition and is what will get you making exceptional lattes, flat whites and all sorts of milk-based coffee drinks.

 This is an awesome feature that allows you to set up your coffee machine before you go to sleep and have a perfect cup of coffee waiting for you when you wake up.
 Do a dummy run first to ensure it works and get you coffee ready on demand.